 At December 31, 2019, the Company had a revolving line of credit ("Revolver 1") with Capital One, N.A. with a maximum credit limit of \$45,000 and a maturity date of May 11, 2020.
 On March 30, 2020, the Company entered into an agreement with Capital One, N.A. to replace Revolver 1 with a new revolving line of credit ("New Revolver").
 The New Revolver has a maximum credit limit of \$70,000 and a maturity date of March 30, 2024.
-For the period January 1, 2020 through March 30, 2020 and for the year ended December 31, 2019, Revolver 1 accrued interest at one-month LIBOR plus 2.40%.
-The interest rate in effect as of December 31, 2019 was 4.09%.
+For the period January 1, 2020 through March 30, 2020, Revolver 1 accrued interest at one-month LIBOR plus 2.40%.
 Amounts available under Revolver 1 were subject to a formula based on eligible consumer loans and MHP Notes and were secured by all accounts receivable and the consumer loans receivable and MHP Notes.
-The amount of available credit under Revolver 1 was \$16,140 as of December 31, 2019.

 The New Revolver accrues interest at one-month LIBOR plus 2.00%.
-The interest rate in effect as of December 31, 2020 was 2.15%.
+The interest rates in effect as of December 31, 2021 and 2020 were 2.10% and 2.15%, respectively.
 As with Revolver 1, amounts available under the New Revolver are subject to a formula based on eligible consumer loans and MHP Notes and are secured by all accounts receivable and the consumer loans receivable and MHP Notes.
-The amount of available credit under the New Revolver was \$33,826 as of December 31, 2020.
-In connection with the New Revolver, we paid certain arrangement fees and other fees of approximately \$0.3 million, which were capitalized as unamortized debt issuance costs and will be amortized to interest expense over the life of the New Revolver.
+The amount of available credit under the New Revolver was \$61,841 as of December 31, 2021.
+In connection with the New Revolver, the Company paid certain arrangement fees and other fees of approximately \$295, which were capitalized as unamortized debt issuance costs and will be amortized to interest expense over the life of the New Revolver.

-For the years ended December 31, 2020 and 2019, interest expense under the Capital One Revolvers was \$1,020 and \$396, respectively.
-The outstanding balance as of December 31, 2020 and 2019 was \$36,174 and \$28,860, respectively.
-The Company was in compliance with all financial covenants as of December 31, 2020, including that it maintain a tangible net worth of at least \$120,000 and that it maintain a ratio of debt to EBITDA of 4 to 1, or less.
+For the years ended December 31, 2021 and 2020, interest expense under the Capital One Revolvers was \$887 and \$1,020, respectively.
+The outstanding balance as of December 31, 2021 and 2020 was \$8,159 and \$36,174, respectively.
+The New Revolver requires the Company to comply with certain financial and non-financial covenants.
+As of December 31, 2021, the Company was in compliance with all financial covenants, including that it maintain a tangible net worth of at least \$120,000 and that it maintain a ratio of debt to EBITDA of 4 to 1, or less.
+As of December 31, 2021, the Company was not in compliance with certain non-financial covenants and obtained a waiver from Capital One.